Problem Description

 This was cross confirmed by SP2 machine - which did not have this dll file

-was executed successfully).
+(and program was executed successfully).

 Also after renaming/removing the proprietary library from system32 directory,